Our leadership team provides senior oversight and direction to PHO’s

 Dr. Brian Schwartz

-Brian Schwartz provides executive leadership for PHO’s science and public health functions including: laboratory science, environmental and occupational health, health promotion, chronic disease and injury prevention.
+Brian Schwartz provides executive leadership for PHO’s science and public health functions including: environmental and occupational health, health promotion, chronic disease and injury prevention.

 Brian has served as Scientific Advisor to the Emergency Management branch of the Ministry of Health and Long-Term Care (MOHLTC) and held the position of Vice-Chair of Ontario’s SARS Scientific Advisory Committee.
 He also chaired the MOHLTC’s Scientific Response Team during the 2009 H1N1 pandemic.
 Brian practiced emergency medicine for over 30 years in both community and academic settings, as well as held the position of Director of Sunnybrook Osler Centre for PreHospital Care from 1996-2009.
 He has been published extensively and has received many awards for clinical and academic excellence in emergency and family medicine; he currently holds an Associate Professor position at the University of Toronto in the Department of Family and Community Medicine and the Dalla Lana School of Public Health.